Thermal and thermoelectric responses of hot QCD medium in time-varying magnetic fields: Thermal transport in hot QCD medium

 In Eq.~(\ref{23.1}), the term with $\bar{\kappa}_1$ describes the `Hall-like' thermal response.
+The magnetic field can induce anisotropy in the transport processes in the medium.
+Similar to the case of electric charge transport, in the presence of a magnetic field, there will be a flow of particles in the direction perpendicular to the magnetic field and source of perturbation (temperature gradient in the case of thermal transport, and electric field in the case of electric charge transport) due to the Lorentz force term.
+This corresponds to a Hall-like heat current in the thermal transport process.
 The component $\bar{\kappa}_2$ is the additional component that arises due to the chosen time decay of the magnetic field in the medium.
+We have employed the decomposition of heat current with $\kappa_0$, $\bar{\kappa}_1$, and $\bar{\kappa}_2$ to highlight each contributions separately.
+In the limit of constant magnetic field ($\tau_B\rightarrow \infty$), $\bar{\kappa}_2$ vanishes.
+Also, in the case of a vanishing magnetic field, the term associated with both $\bar{\kappa}_1$ and $\bar{\kappa}_2$ vanishes and reduces back to the isotropic result.
 Further, we proceed to explore the dependence of the choice of magnetic evolution on thermal transport in the medium.